Rahi374/org-notebook/README.md

 ### Configuration

   - `org-notebook-drawing-program` to use a different program to draw your diagrams, such as inkscape or gimp.
 The default value is "kolourpaint".
+Tip: If you want to just insert an image link and create the image later, you can set this value to an empty string and it won't load any drawing program.

   - `org-notebook-image-type` to use a different image type besides png.